woobleio/wooblizer/README.md

 Wooble consider two types of engines, as everything if very different, I choose to make a structure that separates them through the Engine interface.

 For instance the Engine JS is for JavaScript ES2015 only.
-It cant accepts ES6, it has to be [babelified](https://babeljs.io/repl/) to ES2015 to be compatibles with this engine.
+It cant handle ES6, it has to be [babelified](https://babeljs.io/repl/) to ES2015 to be compatible with this engine.

 An Engine can be a framework such as Angular4 even though we might think that it is a ES6 code that could fit in an Engine that we might call "JS6".
 Angular4 has some